 CIP Diamond Head will create and integrate leading-edge practices into academic curriculum by keeping abreast of the latest developments in culinary arts and food service.
 This will draw culinary students from around the world, and attract top-notch faculty who value innovation and creativity.

-The first phase of CIP Diamond Head construction began in September 2015 with a scheduled completion date of December 2016.
+The first phase of CIP Diamond Head construction began in September 2015 with a scheduled completion date of February, 2017.
 Construction is currently on schedule.
 The initial phase includes one advanced multi-function American/European Lab, one advanced Asian Lab, restrooms, student lounge, storage room, outdoor cooking area, support building and one of two parking lots as well as utilities infrastructure for current and future phases.
-Future phases include a Signature Restaurant, Demonstration Competition Auditorium, Classrooms, Pastry and Baking Laboratory and additional parking.
+Future phases include the Signature Restaurant, Demonstration Competition Auditorium, Classrooms, Patisserie Confiserie, a Culinary Innovation Laboratory and additional parking.